Mikkel1203/MobilePay-AppSwitch-SDK/README.md

 3 - The user confirms the payment.

-4 - The receipt is shown and the user can either tap "videre" or wait for five seconds.
+4 - The receipt is shown and the user can either tap "videre" or wait one second.
 A counter is showing the time remaining.

 5 - MobilePay switches back to your own app together with a MobilePay transactionId.